Infineon/mtb-example-mcuboot-basic/README.md

 - **Bootloader app:** Implements an MCUboot-based basic bootloader application run by CM0+.
 The bootloader handles image authentication and upgrades.
 When the image is valid, the bootloader lets the CM4 CPU boot or run the image by passing the starting address of the image to it.

 - **Blinky app:** Implements a simple LED blinky application run by CM4.
 You can build this application in one of the following ways.
-The application toggles the user LED at different rates depending on whether it was built in BOOT mode or UPGRADE mode.
+The application toggles the user LED at different rates depending on whether it is built in BOOT mode or UPGRADE mode.

    - **BOOT mode:** The application image is built to be programmed into the primary slot.
 The bootloader will simply boot the application on the next reset.